In the beginning was the logos, the reason for it all…

-In the vast, infinite emptiness of space, arose a single point, a divine soul which named itself Chaos.
-It contemplated everything a wise, cosmic being such as itself could ever contemplate.
+In the vast, emptiness of space, arose a single point, a divine soul which named itself Chaos.
+It contemplated for eons in solitude.
 However, once Chaos opened its onyx eyes, only to realize and see the wonderment of it all, it felt the pull to create in order to share this wonderful existence.
-In one big bang it diffused itself in every direction.
+It plotted and planned out a reality until it perfected its plan.
 Out of Chaos, that divine soul, evolved a second point, which begat the line.
 Next, the third point begat a surface, and the fourth begat the solid.
 This ultimate order created the mathematical grounding for the heavenly cosmos.
 However, the four points didn’t just provide the basis for the physical universe but also for consciousness.
 It also begat intelligence, understanding, opinion, and sense.
 These created the pre-established harmony.
-Then, all of a sudden, Chaos blinked its onyx eyes and a wave of energy traveled throughout the cosmos and set it into motion.
+Once Chaos completed its plan it knew what it had to do.
+Chaos blinked its onyx eyes one final time, and the divinity sacrificed itself in one big bang setting everything in motion.
+Waves of energy traveled throughout the cosmos.
 Out of Chaos arose Earth, Eros, and Tartarus.
 These were the Primordial gods–the first gods.
 These Primordials were the keepers of heaven and earth, striving to balance the cosmos.
 They were giants wielding great power and might.

 Time after time the human race sieged war against itself.
 Prometheus’ children were a blot on the earth, Zeus believed, an utter failure to see between seas.
 Over time he saw a need to rid the earth of mankind once again.
 What they were doing to the earth and to themselves was a terrible sight to see.

 As a beacon of light amidst the cloudy heights, an ancient titan, Prometheus, the god of foresight, sat there contemplating.
-Wanting to relieve man of this unruly cruelty, with a sight that had mental acuity, Prometheus, felt it was his duty to lighten the load with a means to mind, and bestow the blows.
-Seeing humanities own struggle of generations, of the oppression of parents to their children to make way for a new dawn, for freedom, it was time for Prometheus to take an interest in human affairs once again.
+Wanting to relieve man of this unruly cruelty, with a sight that had mental acuity, Prometheus, felt it was his duty to lighten the load.
+Seeing humanities own struggle of generations, of the oppression of parents to their children, to make way for a new dawn, for freedom, it was time for Prometheus to take an interest in human affairs once again.
 Wanting to steer the way by putting the right person, in the right place, at the right time, he thought he could change human history.
 Nonetheless, Prometheus knew there is only one sure fire way to forge a man who will find his steel.
 So Prometheus traveled to the council of Zeus.

 “My lord, I agree mankind is at an impasse.
 However, I believe it may be more prudent to go another course so not to be too coarse.”